The spectrum of symmetric teleparallel gravity

 The purpose of this note is to generalise the classification of metric theories from Riemannian (see Ref. \cite{Biswas:2011ar}) to a more general geometry.
 Recently it has been suggested that a reconciliation between gravitation as a gauge theory of translations \cite{Feynman:1996kb,deAndrade:2000kr} and as a gauge theory of the general linear transformation $GL(4)$ \cite{1971AnPhy..62...98I,Hehl:1994ue} could be achieved by stipulating that the former group of transformations should be the unbroken remainder of the latter, in the frame where inertial effects are absent \cite{us} (where by `unbroken' we mean that the gauge is fixed in such a way that the affine connection always remains a translation).
 This logic leads us to the symmetric teleparallel spacetime \cite{Nester:1998mp}, see also \cite{Adak:2005cd,Adak:2008gd,Mol:2014ooa,us}.

 An affine connection $\Gamma^a_{\phantom{a}bc}$ is invariantly characterised by its curvature, \be ^a_{\phantom{a}bcd} = 2\partial_{[c} \Gamma^a_{\phantom{a}d]b} + 2\Gamma^a_{\phantom{a}[c\lvert e\rvert}\Gamma^e_{\phantom{e}d]b}\,, \ee and its torsion, $T^a_{\phantom{a}bc}=2\Gamma^a_{\phantom{a}[bc]}$.
-In a \emph{teleparallel} spacetime, where $R^a{}_{bcd}=0$, the inertial connection is given by a general linear transformation $J^{a}{}_{b}$ of the trivial vanishing connection solution or ``coincident gauge'', as $\Gamma_{\phantom{a}bc}^{a}=(J^{-1})^{a}{}_{d}\partial_{b}J^{d}{}_{c}$, where $(J^{-1})^{a}{}_{d}$ are the components of the inverse matrix that parameterises the $GL(4)$ transformation.
+In a \emph{teleparallel} spacetime, where $R^a{}_{bcd}=0$, the inertial connection is given by a general linear transformation $J^{a}{}_{b}$ of the trivial vanishing connection solution or ``coincident gauge'' \cite{us}, as $\Gamma_{\phantom{a}bc}^{a}=(J^{-1})^{a}{}_{d}\partial_{b}J^{d}{}_{c}$, where $(J^{-1})^{a}{}_{d}$ are the components of the inverse matrix that parameterises the $GL(4)$ transformation.
 In a \emph{symmetric teleparallel} spacetime, the torsion also vanishes $T^a_{\phantom{a}bc}=0$.
 It follows that $(J^{-1})^{a}{}_{d}\partial_{[b}J^{d}{}_{c]}=0$, which indeed leaves us with the coordinate-changing diffeomorphism $J^{a}{}_{b} =\partial_b \xi^a$ which was identified with translations (by a vector $\xi^a$ in the tangent space) in the gauging of the Poincar\'e group already in Ref. \cite{Kibble:1961ba}.
+The frame field can be obtained by the nonlinear realisation of the translation gauge potential \cite{Tresguerres:2000qn}.
 We refer the reader to Fig. \ref{fig:figspacet} for the relations between the eight types of affinely connected spacetimes.

 In the presence of a metric $g_{ab}$, we can not only define the curvature and torsion but also the non-metricity $Q_{abc}=\nabla_a g_{bc}$, where $\nabla_a$ is the covariant derivative with respect to the affine connection $\Gamma^a_{\phantom{a}bc}$.
 The non-metricity has two independent traces, which we denote as $Q_a=Q_{a\phantom{a}b}^{\phantom{a}b}$ and $\tilde{Q}_a=Q_{b\phantom{b}a}^{\phantom{b}b}$.
 The quadratic form \be Q^2 = \frac{1}{4}Q_{abc}Q^{abc} - \frac{1}{2}Q_{abc}Q^{bca} - \frac{1}{4}Q_a Q^a + \frac{1}{2}Q_a\tilde{Q}^a\,, \ee is equivalent to the metric Ricci scalar $\mathcal{R}$, up to a boundary term \cite{us}.
 To be more precise, $\mathcal{R}$ is contraction of the Riemann tensor (\ref{riemann}) via $\mathcal{R}= g^{ac}g^{bd}\mathcal{R}_{abcd}$, where the affine connection $\Gamma^a{ }_{bc}$ is none other than the Christoffel symbol, while the boundary term is given by \cite{us} $\mathcal{D}_a(Q^a-\tilde{Q}^a)$, where $\mathcal{D}_a$ is the covariant derivative of the Christoffel symbol.